EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 <h3>Hyperparameter tuning</h3>

 Fine-tune *criterion*, *n_estimators*, *max_depth*, *min_samples_split*, and *min_samples_leaf*.
 Utilize `StratifiedKFold` for cross-validation with 3 folds.
 Perform **randomized grid search** with 200 iterations which amounts to 600 fits after accounting for cross-validation.
-Note that the range of hyperparameter value shown here are the results of slowly narrowing the range based on several rounds of grid search.
+Note that the range of hyperparameter value shown here are the results of slowly narrowing the range based on several rounds of randomized search.

 ```python
 # Define model. cross-val, parameters